-conditions have a higher risk of stroke: congenital heart defects, brain injury, sickle cell disease (blood disorders), and certain types of infections (meningitis, encephalitis).
+- While strokes during pregnancy or shortly after giving birth are rare, there has been a significant rise reported in the literature.
+Mothers-to-be and postpartum mothers have an increased risk. - Strokes are less common in children than in adult patients.
+However, children with the following conditions have a higher risk of stroke: congenital heart defects, brain injury, sickle cell disease (blood disorders), and certain types of infections (meningitis, encephalitis).

-Medical: Stroke - Adult & Pediatric 4.14
+Stroke - Adult & Pediatric (continued)